Orchestration & Automation - Closed-Loop Operations

 Orchestration spans multiple layers - from business services down to physical infrastructure

-Modern OSS platforms increasingly combine assurance and orchestration into unified operational loops where telemetry, analytics, policy, and automation continuously interact to optimize services in real time.
+Modern OSS platforms increasingly combine assurance and orchestration into unified operational loops where telemetry, analytics, policy, and automation continuously interact to improve operational responsiveness and service optimization.

 Key Standards & Frameworks